Lithos-hub/form-generator-vue/README.md

 </div>

-Vue Form Latte is a form generator framework for Vue 3.
+Vue Form Latte is a form generator library for Vue 3.
 It is designed to be a flexible and powerful tool for building forms with Vue 3, TypeScript and Tailwind CSS.

 ## Installation